Community pharmacies are increasingly becoming centres for weight management with pharmacists and pharmacy staff undertaking training and i...

-Community pharmacies are a great source of some treatment options for sleep aponea as well as providing home testing kits.
+Community pharmacies are a great source of some treatment options for sleep apnoea as well as providing home screening kits.

-If you have sleep aponea changes to lifestyle, including losing weight and cutting down on alcohol, may be necessary.
+If you have sleep apnoea changes to lifestyle, including losing weight and cutting down on alcohol, may be necessary.
 Your community pharmacy may have weight management programs which can help reduce your weight.

 The most effective treatment available is a mask worn at night that prevents the throat from collapsing by transmitting increased air pressure to the collapsible segment of the throat.
 This is called ‘nasal continuous positive airway pressure’ (CPAP).
-The key to this treatment is finding a mask and machine that match the needs of a given individual with sleep apnoea and many community pharmacies now specialise in fitting and maintaining these masks and training patients in their proper use.
+The key to this treatment is finding a mask and machine that match the needs of a given individual with sleep apnoea.
+Many community pharmacies now specialise in fitting and maintaining these masks and training patients in their proper use.